hkhattar22/hkhattar22/README.md

 I’m a **Computer Science undergraduate** passionate about **technology-driven innovation** and **continuous self-improvement**.

 I believe in solving real-world problems through **creativity, engineering, and design-thinking**.
-Also, I’ve always had an artistic side – drawing, sketching, painting – and I dream of one day becoming a **3D animator at Disney** ✨.
+Also, I’ve always had an artistic side – drawing, sketching, painting.

 ---